 To date, the group has raised about $10,000 and has performed at more than 100 funerals.
-The performers are paid a very modest fee – about $17 per performance – so that the grieving family doesn’t have to worry about.
+The performers are paid a very modest fee – about $17 per performance – so that the grieving family doesn’t have to worry about the cost.
 Ransom expects performances to double in 2015.
-He hopes that eventually the nonprofit eventually will expand to other areas of the country.
+He hopes that the nonprofit eventually will expand to other areas of the country.

 “My goal would be to replace the electronic bugle and have no need for it. … Every veteran signs on the dotted line that they’ll put themselves in front of the bullet first.
 It would be disrespectful not to show up and thank them for it,” he added.